abagusetty/CMakeBuild/README.md

 1. avoids copy/pasting,
 2. facilitates uniform maintable builds for all dependencies,
-3. and is cutomizable on a per dependency basis.
+3. is cutomizable on a per dependency basis

 If you are building a library that is meant to provide core NWChemEx functionality it is strongly recommended you use this repository to save